Duvar EnglishTurkey's pro-Kurdish HDP asks Barzani to protect the people of Makhmur

 Most recently, tensions between the PKK and the KRG are high due to the latter allowing Turkey to attack the former.

-“There is a major problem and everyone needs to work towards solving it.
-There’s blood flowing and you can stop it if you gain power.
-That’s why, everyone needs to struggle on this basis and with this mindset,” Öcalan said.
+"There is a major problem and everyone needs to work towards solving it.
+There's blood flowing and you can stop it if you gain power.
+That's why, everyone needs to struggle on this basis and with this mindset," Öcalan said.Öcalan's lawyers call on anti-torture committee to demand virus protection, communication rights

 During the phone call, Öcalan deemed the recent tensions "a policy to make Kurds kill other Kurds," while also sending a message to all Kurdish groups, including the PKK leadership and the Barzani and Talabani families in KRG, on the need for Kurdish unity.